lulav/LRS_Documentation/docs_tutorials/turtlebot/turtlebot.md

 # TurtleBot3

 ## Overview
-This project is designed to wrap the official TurtleBot3 simulation [example](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation) and integrate it with a simple Autonomous Collision Avoidance node.
-The node provides ROS 2 parameters that allow users to adjust various TurtleBot3 specifications, enabling the analysis of how these changes affect collision avoidance behavior.
+This project is designed to wrap the official [TurtleBot3 simulation example](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/#gazebo-simulation) and integrate it with a simple Autonomous Collision Avoidance node.
+The node provides ROS 2 parameters that allow users to adjust various TurtleBot3 specifications, enabling the analysis of how these changes affect collision avoidance behavior. <br />
 All project installation, code overview and usage details are also available on the project's [GitHub page](https://github.com/citros-garden/turtlebot3).

 ![jpg](img/turtlebot3_0.jpg "TurtleBot3")